atlast01/At_last/README.md

         self.language_spoken = ["en_US"]

     def say_hi(self):
         print("Thank you for stopping by.
-I'm an indie game developer, and I hope you enjoy the games I've created.")
+I'm an indie game developer,and I hope you enjoy the games I've created.")

 me = indiegamedev()